-In January 2016, John M. O'Brien & Associates settled a case for the parents of a deceased 20-year-old exchange student from China.
-The student was riding his bicycle on the way to class at San Marcos College in Southern California when he was… Read more
+In January 2016, John M. O'Brien & Associates settled a case for the parents of a deceased 22-year-old exchange student from China.
+On April 10, 2014, the student was riding his bicycle on the way to class at San Marcos College in Southern Cal… Read more

 WHAT OUR CLIENTS SAY ABOUT THEIR CASES